Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/interaction_energy.md

 Furthermore, all of the three regions of interest have a lower total energy in SARS-CoV-2 than in SARS-CoV, with hotspot 31 (red) having the greatest negative contribution.
 We now have quantitative evidence that the conformational changes in the three sites do indeed increase the binding affinity between the spike protein and ACE2.

-Nevertheless, we should be careful with making strong inferences of the infectiousness of SARS-CoV-2 based on these results.
+Nevertheless, we should be careful with making inferences about the infectiousness of SARS-CoV-2 based on these results.
 To add evidence for our case, we would need biologists to perform additional experimental work to demonstrate that the improved binding of SARS-CoV-2 translates into greater infectiousness in human cells.

-Another the reason for our cautiousness is that proteins are not fixed objects but rather *dynamic* structures whose shape is subject to small changes over time.
+Another reason for our cautiousness is that proteins are not fixed objects but rather *dynamic* structures whose shape is subject to small changes over time.
 In the conclusion to part 2 of this module, we will learn how to analyze the dynamics of a protein's movements within its environment.

 [Next lesson](conclusion_part_2){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}